SocialComputingGroup/commonshood-contracts/README.md

 # ./node_modules/.bin/truffle compile
 ```
 Once the compilation is completed the compiled contracts will be available inside the `build/contracts` directory.
+`NOTE: If the contracts are modified be sure that the solidity version matches the compiler one`

 # Deploying the contracts
 Once that the contracts are built it is time to deploy them on a chain.
 In order to do so it necessary to execute the following command: